 Every Estonian national has the obligation to update their data in the Estonian Population Register.
 If you reside in the United Kingdom more than 183 days a year, you have the obligation to update your place of residence with your UK address.

-It is also possible to update your address online with a valid ID-card (requires valid pin-codes and an ID-card reader) or with Mobile-ID.
-You are not obligated to change your address if you are staying in the UK temporarily for studying purposes.
+Please note that you are not obligated to change your address if you are staying in the UK temporarily for studying purposes.

 Did you have a child, got married, divorced or changed your name in the United Kingdom?